barbarafux/learntoprogram/README.md

 # Programming Exercises
-Using the exercises of different books to become more proficient in Ruby.
+Using the exercises from different books and online sources to become more proficient in Ruby.